LGBT*IQA Students & Study Abroad

-Lesbian, Gay, Bisexual, Transgender, Intersex and Queer/Questioning & Allies (LGBTIQA) students face some special considerations when choosing a study abroad program.
+Lesbian, Gay, Bisexual, Trans, Intersex and Queer/Questioning & Allies (LGBT*IQA) students face some special considerations when choosing a study abroad program.
 Laws pertaining to sexual orientation, same-sex sexual contact, and gender expression vary widely around the world, as do popular attitudes.
 Cultures also vary in terms of how sexual orientation and gender identities are defined and understood.
-Some countries are more liberal on these matters than the U.S. and some less so.
+Some countries are more inclusive than the U.S. and some less so.
 Also, there will always be pockets of difference and personal idiosyncrasies.

 When choosing a study abroad destination, consider the following questions:

-- How open do you want/need to be about your sexual orientation and/or gender identity while abroad?
-Some countries may be far more supportive of LGBTIQ rights than is the U.S. In other cases, it may be inadvisable or even dangerous for you to come out to people in your host community.
+- How open do you want/need to be while abroad?
+Some countries may be far more supportive of LGBT*IQ rights than is the U.S. In other cases, it may be inadvisable or even dangerous for you to come out to people in your host community.
 If you choose a location where you will need to hide your identity, how will this impact your overall study abroad experience?

 - What are laws and cultural norms surrounding relationships and dating?

 - What types of housing options are available?
-If you will live with a host family, do you want to specifically request a family that is known to be supportive of LGBTIQ students?
-Some past students have wanted to come out to their host families prior to arrival, while others prefer to get to know them first and then make that decision.
+If you will live with a host family, do you want to specifically request a family that is known to be supportive of LGBT*IQ students?
+Some students have come out to their host families prior to arrival, while others prefer to get to know them first and then make that decision.

 - If you regularly utilize any health or counseling services at home, will these be available and covered by insurance abroad?